Ivnng/MPlatform/README.md

  Then the Scikit-Learn library was used to create a very basic Recommendation Model, in which the user inputs the movie title and the program returns a list of the top ten most similar movies based on cast and category.

- It was deployed on Streamlit, you can check it out here:

  Regards.

  By: Ivanna Villa.